How to Build a Successful Business: From Freelancing to 7-Figures

 The move from freelancer to entrepreneur is no small feat.
 It requires a ton of work, accompanied by dedication, the ability to cope with rejection, thinking bigger than yourself, and much more.
 If it was easy, everyone would be an entrepreneur.
 The hard fact is: only 18% of first-time business owners are successful.

-This article will talk about the top 11 reasons Digital Authority Partners went from passive income to a $3.5 million company in two years.
-Specifically, I will talk about the strategy, staffing, and operational decisions that brought us success.
-It is our belief that these same factors are critical to the success of any new business.
+This article will discuss the top 11 reasons Digital Authority Partners went from passive income to a $3.5 million company in two years.
+Specifically, I will discuss the strategy, staffing, and operational decisions that brought us success.
+We believe that these same factors are critical to the success of any new business.

 Having a strategic vision, along with the discipline to execute and the courage to change course, is the foundation upon which a successful business is built.